 A plant has two main components: the vegetative part and the reproductive part and both are edible.
 Parts such as leaves, stems, roots, etc. are considered vegetables and belong to the vegetative part.
 Parts such as pollinated flowers, which produce seeds for the next generation, are considered fruits and belong to the reproductive part.

 Parts of vegetables

-There are certain instances when fruits are referred to as vegetables, such as tomatoes, eggplants, cucumbers, bitter gourds, and okra, etc. These edible plant parts contain seeds and are therefore considered as fruits.
+There are certain instances when fruits are referred to as vegetables, such as tomatoes, eggplants, cucumbers, bitter gourds, okra, etc. These edible plant parts contain seeds and are therefore considered fruits.

 - Seeds are the structures containing embryos and stored food for the next generation of plants.

-- Fruits are the structure that contain the seeds that plants produce.
+- Fruits are the structure that contains the seeds that plants produce.

 Classification by edible part:

 Note: The maximum steam cooking time is an approximation based on my own experience.